Our Commitment to Anti-Racism

 CCC is committed to removing barriers and advancing equity for the BIPOC community we serve by:

-- Advocating for systemic change.
+- Advocating for systemic and policy change

-- Broadening our community partnerships.
+- Broadening and strengthening our community partnerships

 How we’re accountable